modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 We have already seen this component in the last section.
 The **Construct Mesh** component can be used to directly create a mesh from a list of vertices and a list of faces (and an optional list of vertex colors).
 Constructing an entire mesh manually can be extremely tedious, so this component is more often used with an existing list of faces and vertices which have been extracted using a **Deconstruct Mesh** component on an existing mesh.

-**NURBS to mesh**
+**NURBS to Mesh**

 Perhaps the most common method of creating a complex mesh is to generate one based off of NURBS geometry.
+Individual NURBS surfaces can be converted to a mesh using the **Mesh Surface** component, which simply subdivides the surface along its UV coordinates and creates quad faces.

-This can be done with the **Mesh Brep** component.
+More complex polysurfaces can be converted to a single mesh with the **Mesh Brep** component.
 This component also has an optional Settings input, which can be set by using one of the built in *Speed*, *Quality*, or *Custom* Settings components, or by right-clicking the S input and selecting "Set Mesh Options".
 For efficient use of meshes, it is often necessary to refine this mesh by using various strategies such as rebuilding, smoothing, or subdividing.
 Some of these techniques will be discussed later in this Primer.

 ![IMAGE]()
 >Example of NURBS to mesh